Pigrecos/TensorFlow.Delphi/README.md

 *master branch is based on tensorflow v2.11.* ***No python engine or installation required*.**

+#### Note: This is a work-in-progress. please treat it as such.Pull request are welcome

 ### Why TensorFlow in Delphi-Pascal ?

 The *intent* is to bring popular data science technology into the Delphi world and to provide .Delphi/Pascal developers with a powerful Machine Learning tool set without reinventing the wheel.
 Since the APIs are kept as similar as possible you can immediately adapt any existing TensorFlow code in Delphi with a zero learning curve.
 Take a look at a comparison picture and see how comfortably a TensorFlow/Python script translates into a Delphi program with TensorFlow.Delphi.